 From the outset the Corriedale was bred for both wool and meat.
 Its wool is long and medium-to-fine with a well-defined crimp, and found a ready market in the worsted trade.
 The Corriedale is more fecund than the Merino, and its lambs mature early to produce a well-muscled carcass.

 The Corriedale was bred for the plains and gentle hills of the drier eastern districts of both the North and South islands.
 The breed is also farmed in North and South America, Australia and Eastern Europe.
 It now vies with the Merino as the world’s most popular sheep breed.
-There are about 2.8 million Corriedales in New Zealand, and 100 million worldwide.
+In the early 2000s there were about 2.8 million Corriedales in New Zealand and 100 million worldwide.

 The Halfbred, or ‘colonial’ Halfbred, was bred in an attempt to retain the Merino’s wool quality, foraging ability and hardiness, while increasing its lamb production and improving its carcass conformation for the meat trade.

 Unlike the Corriedale – which was inbred after the initial cross of a Merino and a long-wool – the Merino influence is maintained in the halfbred.
 Commonly, a Merino is crossed with a Romney or English Leicester to produce a first-cross halfbred ram, which is then mated with a halfbred ewe flock.
 The Halfbred can cope with harder conditions than the Corriedale, and is found in the South Island foothills and high country.
-The national flock is around 1.8 million.
+The national flock was around 1.8 million in the early 2000s.

 Early 20th-century photos of a New Zealand Romney show a big, bold sheep with a clean face and legs – a type well suited to hills and hard country.
 By the 1960s, the Romney was shorter in the leg, narrower in the pelvis, and covered in wool from its nose to its toes.
 Over the years the stud industry had concentrated on the breed’s physical appearance, ignoring its productive qualities – so the Romney’s vigour, hardiness and fertility declined.